 Coming out of the Great Recession of 2008, The Collier Companies overcame twin challenges.
 TCC had re-capitalized by taking in an additional partner, selling off 90% of two of our largest, premier communities and, most of our partners had reached the end of their hold period and wished to sell.
 Fortunately, TCC was able to raise the capital to buy back more than half of our existing communities, reducing our Core/Partner ratio from an all-time high of 70%/30% to 92%/8% by 2021.

 On the development front, Phase II of Lux13 was completed, taking it to 300 apartment homes by adding 160 beds (4/4s) to balance out its existing 2/2s & 3/3s as well as creating frontage on NW 13st, a major throughfare.
-2016 saw the addition of IQ in Tampa, over 600 beds on the north border of the University of South Florida and The Collier Companies first five story development.
-Canterbury on 1-75 in Ocala, FL, was next in 2018, followed by an additional 300 beds in College Park in 2019, and the ground breaking of The Atlantic in 2020 adding 310 more apartments.
+2016 saw the addition of IQ in Tampa, over 600 beds on Bruce B. Downs Blvd, the north border of the University of South Florida and The Collier Companies’ first five story development.
+Canterbury on 1-75 in Ocala, was next in 2018, followed by an additional 300 beds in College Park in 2019, and the ground breaking of The Atlantic in 2020 adding 310 more apartments.

 2020 & Beyond: Double in Size in the Coming Decade via Development